elchris/easysql/README.md

 * Optimal management of PDO Connections and Prepared Statements across an execution context
 * Transparent dispatching of queries to Master or Slave connection
-* Strongly-typed INSERT Inputs and SELECT Outputs using strongly-typed Entity Beans
+* Strongly-typed INSERT Inputs and SELECT Outputs using Entity Beans
 * Built TDD in PhpStorm with SOLID principles, 99% code coverage thru Unit and Integration Tests

 Sample Usage: